Hawaii State & Federal Solar Tax Credits

 Where the Credits Stand, and Why Now is the Time to Act

-Right now, both homeowners and businesses can claim a 30% federal tax credit for the cost of a solar photovoltaic (PV) system through the Investment Tax Credit (ITC).
+Right now, commercial solar systems can claim a 30% federal tax credit for the cost of a solar photovoltaic (PV) system through the Investment Tax Credit (ITC).
 These credits are still available and we are encouraging property owners to take advantage of this financial benefit before it’s gone.

-For commercial systems we recommend “Safe Harboring” your project now to lock in 30% or more.
+We recommend safe harboring your solar project now to lock in 30% or more.

 Learn more about the

-rules and deadlines to safe harbor your commercial system.
+rules and deadlines to safe harbor your system.

 When you go solar in Hawaii, you can get back up to 65% of your system cost through tax credits — but it’s not an instant discount.
 Here’s how it works: